alvarogzp/poodle-challenge/README.md

 This challenge was made for inclusion into the Tuenti Challenge 2015, but it finally did not get into it.

 It exploits the [POODLE](https://en.wikipedia.org/wiki/POODLE) vulnerability of SSLv3 to retrieve the HTTP Authorization header (it could have been a cookie also).
-See also [this](https://www.openssl.org/~bodo/ssl-poodle.pdf) for technical details.
+See also [this](https://www.openssl.org/~bodo/ssl-poodle.pdf) for technical details of the vulnerability.

 In order to do it, first the request length must be adjusted to have a full block of padding at the end.
 This can be achieved by modifying the request path length and looking at the SSL handshake to see when the final data packet gets larger.

-Then, using the technique described in the previous link, the last plaintext byte of a given encrypted block can be obtained by replacing the full-padding block with the selected block and seeing if the server accepts it.
+Then, using the technique described in the previous link, the last plaintext byte of a given encrypted block can be obtained by replacing the full-padding block with a selected block and seeing if the server accepts it.

 If it does, then the plaintext last byte of the selected block can be easily obtained by XORing the encrypted byte with the corresponding byte on the previous-to-last block and the corresponding byte on the previous-to-selected block.
 If the server rejects the data, then it can be tried again until it is accepted (there is a 1/256 probability).